What is a VPN and Why Would You Use One?

 A no-logs policy means a VPN doesn’t log your online activity.
 This is important because one of the primary reasons for using a VPN could be to hide your traffic.
 But if a VPN is tracking you rather than your ISP, what’s the difference?

 Many VPNs advertise “no logs” or no-logs policies that indicate they don’t track your traffic.
-These VPN services may also VPN audit results conducted by third parties, so you can confirm they're staying true to word.
+These VPN services may also publish VPN audit results conducted by third parties, so you can confirm they're staying true to their word.

 VPN headquarters